spences10/scottspence.com/posts/2020/12/13/using-opensuse-for-webdev/index.md

 Well, yeah, you can, that's it, that's the post!

-There's a few subtle diffrences between doing it with Ubuntu/Debian which I'm going to cover here.
+There's a few subtle differences between doing it with Ubuntu/Debian which I'm going to cover here.

 First up, I couldn't get GUI app working for using tools like Cypress,